kevando/chaz-app/documentation/ROADMAP.md

 ## this buld

-pull all recr info by fk
+set recr score, adding recs create list for recrs, add all this to recr view page

 ## next build

-grade recs
+try and enable invites
-set recr score, adding recs create list for recrs, add all this to recr view page Architect this data as if we have chat enabled
+Architect this data as if we have chat enabled

 ---